-C. Using Mergers and Acquisitions to Instrument for Local Employer Concentration further alleviate omitted-variable concerns by employing an instrumental variable (IV) approach.
+C. Using Mergers and Acquisitions to Instrument for Local Employer Concentration

+Our results thus far document a negative relation between local employer concentration and wages.
+In order to better identify the link between employer concentration and wages, our results rely on within-firm or within firm-by-year variation, controlling for cross-industry heterogeneity and plant-level productivity.
+In this section, we attempt to further alleviate omitted-variable concerns by employing an instrumental variable (IV) approach.
 Following previous literature identifying mergers and acquisitions (M&As) as a key driver of increased concentration and market power of firms in a given industry (for example, Kim and Singal 1993; Grullon, Larkin, and Michaely 2019; Naidu, Posner, and Weyl 2018), we use M&A activity as an IV for local labor market concentration.
-We focus on M&As because ordinary plant openings and closings (which may affect local employer concentration) are likely driven by local economic conditions, which in turn have a direct effect on wages.
-In contrast, M&A activity and the plant ownership switches entailed, enable us to exploit variation in plant ownership and concentration that is not driven by plant openings or closings.
+We focus on M&As since ordinary plant openings and closings (which may affect local employer concentration) are likely driven by local economic conditions - which in turn have a direct effect on wages.
+In contrast, M&A activity and the plant ownership switches it entails, enable us to exploit variation in plant ownership and concentration that is not driven by plant openings or closings.